Deductive Reasoning - Eliminate the Impossible

 Source: [[Eliminate the Impossible - Sherlock Holmes]]

-A formal way to design a task that explains the variation under conditions.
+- Design of Experiments (DoE) A formal way to design a task that explains the variation under conditions.

-The importance of primary sources - firsthand accounts from people who were actually there.
+- Primary Sources in Historical Research The importance of primary sources - firsthand accounts from people who were …

-Sherlock Holmes’s principle of deductive reasoning - eliminate the impossible.
+- Eliminate the Impossible - Sherlock Holmes Sherlock Holmes's principle of deductive reasoning - eliminate the impossible.